CodePathAndroid-g3/Codepath-Android/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**
-- [x] User can see and enter login information
+- [x] User can see and enter login/register information
 - [ ] User can log in to their existing account
 - [ ] User can register a new account
 - [ ] User can search articles by keyword